 What Is Sport Climbing?

 Therefore, pre-installed bolts are what distinguishes sport climbing from other rock climbing disciplines.
-Indeed, in all other forms of technical roped climbing, a leader must carry and place all the gear they fasten their rope to for protection.
+Indeed, in all other forms of technical roped climbing, a leader must carry and place all the gear they use for protection.
 This applies to alpine mountaineering, traditional rock climbing, ice and mixed (i.e., ice and rock) climbing, and aid climbing.